igemsoftware2021/TUDelft_iGEM_2021/modeling/README.md

 # Modeling

 This folder contains all the files used for our model implementation, sensitivity analyses and figure creation.
-The data is not shown, since the total file size is too large.
+The data is not shown, since the total size of all the files combined is too large to store on GitHub.
 ## Usage
 To run the source code you should install Python and install the required libraries.
 The required libraries can be found in the folder `modeling/env_requirements` ([click here](/modeling/env_requirements)) and can be installed in two different ways: